-Compliance and new installations
+Compliance and New Installations

-Sampling and analysis for compliance is done at the discretion of Council Officers.
+S & A for compliance is done at the discretion of Council Officers.
 It may be a random sample, taken due to a complaint or taken at time of an inspection.

 All newly installed pre-treatment equipment will be inspected and samples taken for analysis within 30 days of commencement of operation.
-This is to ensure that the installation is correct and the waste-stream meets the standards as set out in Schedule 'A'.
+This is to ensure that the installation is correct and the waste-stream meets the standards as set out in schedule 'A'.